alxroyer/scenario/doc/src/advanced.launcher.rst

 Extending the campaign launcher script works the same, except that:

-- the :py:class:`scenario.campaignargs.CampaignArgs` class may be overloaded to add extra command line arguments,
+- the :py:class:`scenario._campaignargs.CampaignArgs` class may be overloaded to add extra command line arguments,
-- the :py:meth:`scenario.campaignrunner.CampaignRunner.main()` must be called in the end.
+- the :py:meth:`scenario._campaignrunner.CampaignRunner.main()` must be called in the end.

 .. _launcher.main-path: